biometrix76/AlolanCTRPluginFramework/README.md

 # Alolan CTRPluginFramework

 Alolan CTRPluginFramework is a 3gx plugin for Pokemon Sun, Moon, Ultra Sun, and Ultra Moon on the Nintendo 3DS console.
 This plugin is more so a continuation of ultraSuMoFramework with PKHeX implementations using an updated `.3gx` file format.
-This project is also adopted from the previously abandoned [project](https://github.com/semaj14/Multi-PokemonFramework) due to lost accesses.
+This project is a continuation of the abandoned [Multi-Pokémon Framework project](https://github.com/semaj14/Multi-PokemonFramework).
+These are the [contributors](https://github.com/semaj14/Multi-PokemonFramework/blob/main/Credits.md) of the previous project.

 ![Top](https://github.com/biometrix76/AlolanCTRPluginFramework/blob/main/Top.bmp)
 ![Bottom](https://github.com/biometrix76/AlolanCTRPluginFramework/blob/main/Bottom.bmp)